kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 # Consistent Reads from Cache

-Kubernetes Get and List requests are guaranteed to be "consistent reads" if the `resourceVersion` paramter is not provided.
+Kubernetes Get and List requests are guaranteed to be "consistent reads" if the `resourceVersion` parameter is not provided.
 Consistent reads are served from etcd using a "quorum read".

 But often the watch cache contains sufficiently up-to-date data to serve the